MQCybersec/mqcybersec-website/src/content/writeups/25-knight-allnetworks.md

 Generally when investigating command execution attackers **immediately** run `whoami` to check their user, so we can filter for frames containing that with `frame contains "whoami"`:
 ![escalationtrick.png](images/25-knight/escalationtrick.png)

-The first 2 packets are nothing of interest while the next one (following the TCP stream) has alot more data!
+The first 2 packets are nothing of interest while the next one (following the TCP stream) has a lot more data!

 ![tcpstreamnetworks.png](images/25-knight/tcpstreamnetworks.png)